M.A. in Spanish and Latin American Linguistic, Literary and Cultural Studies

 Sciences.
 With courses taught entirely in Spanish.

-give students the unique opportunity to investigate Spanish culture in situ.
+The M.A. program is designed to encourage students to immerse themselves linguistically and culturally in Madrid life.
+An integral part of the core curriculum and orientation program, visits and study trips give students the unique opportunity to investigate Spanish culture in situ.
 Whether studying urban space in Bilbao, transatlantic trade in Seville, or Roman architecture in Segovia, students are guided by faculty experts.
-Concentration in Literary and Cultural Studies: Spain and Latin America

-The unique one-year M.A. program offers graduate students rigorous academic training to develop their own research interests and approaches to debates in linguistic, literary, and cultural studies, often cutting across disciplinary boundaries.
+The unique one-year M.A. program offers graduate students rigorous academic training to develop their own research interests and approaches to debates in literary, and cultural studies, often cutting across disciplinary boundaries.
 The design of the program aims to foster student responsibility and independence when exploring and generating new areas of knowledge in dialogue with the academic community at large, and beyond.
 NYU Madrid draws from the diverse expertise of its faculty within a local and global network of universities, research institutions, and cultural centers and museums, at the very core of our graduate students’ experience in Madrid.

 Our challenge to students to develop their own goals for the program, met with the flexibility of its design and faculty encouragement to pursue independent research, has made for a successful combination.
-The M.A. program has served as a platform for students who wish to pursue a doctoral degree in their chosen field of studies and for those who aim to use their linguistic and cultural knowledge of the Spanish-speaking world for the benefit of their professions.
+The M.A. program has served as a platform for students who wish to pursue a doctoral degree and for those who aim to use their linguistic and cultural knowledge of the Spanish-speaking world for the benefit of their professions.
 Attracting students from diverse backgrounds in the United States and abroad, the M.A. program provides a forum to exchange ideas and explore new critical perspectives in which academic pursuits are inseparable from vital experience.